nekt/csaw_esc_2016/README.md

 Competition Deadlines
 ---------------------
 To participate in the competition, each team needs to register with the HotCRP registration system by ~~September 9, 2016~~ ~~September 18, 2016~~ **(Extended) September 30, 2016**.
 In addition, each team member should also complete the supplementary CSAW questionnaire by this deadline.
 Registered teams should submit their qualification reports and developed computer files using the HotCRP system by ~~September 18, 2016~~ **(Extended) September 30, 2016**.
 The teams that qualified to the final phase will be announced on this repository by ~~September 25, 2016~~ **October 7, 2016**.
-The qualified teams should submit their final reports and associated computer files using the HotCRP system by **November 4, 2016**.
+The qualified teams should submit their final reports and associated computer files using the HotCRP system by ~~November 4, 2016~~ **(Extended) November 7, 2016 5pm EST**.

 Deliverables
 ------------
 For the qualification phase, each participating team should upload to HotCRP **a written report** in PDF format, as well as a TAR.GZ archive with all developed **computer files and instructions**.
 For the final phase, each qualified team should upload a final version of their PDF report to HotCRP along with a TAR.GZ with all associated computer files and instructions for the preliminary and final phase.
 The qualifying reports can be up to **4 pages** and the final reports can be up to **8 pages**.
 In addition, all reports need to follow the *standard IEEE conference format* (10pt font, double column, letter size paper, not compsoc mode); templates are available [here](http://www.ieee.org/conferences_events/conferences/publishing/templates.html).
-For the day of the live finals at CSAW, each team is asked to prepare a **PowerPoint presentation** and a **poster** of their work.
+For the day of the live finals at CSAW, each team is asked to prepare a **PowerPoint presentation** (up to 10') and a **poster** (up to 36"x48") of their work.

 Code of Conduct
 ---------------